mariana-khach/Data_Science_projects/README.md

 Wine_quality_SVM uses different parameters of wine from chemical analysis and trying to predict if the wine is high or low quality.

 Fcaemask_image_class uses CNNs from keras, tensorflow  to predict whether the person in the picture wears facemask.

+DisasterTweets_NLP is a kaggle competition that uses Natural Language processig  to predict which Tweets are about real disasters and which one’s aren’t.
+We have used both ML and DL models for this.

+Store_Sales_timeseries uses Time Series Forecasting to predict sales for different products for Favorita stores in Ecuador using linear regression and DL LSTMs.

+Titanik  project use tree methods to predict which Titanik passenger survived.